// ScraperAPI Alternative

 How long does it take to migrate from ScraperAPI?

-Most teams switch in well under ten minutes.
-You stop hand-encoding Google URLs, drop the BeautifulSoup step, and replace the proxy GET with a single client.search() call.
+Most teams can test the switch quickly.
+You stop hand-encoding Google URLs, drop the BeautifulSoup step, and replace the proxy GET with a DataBlue /v1/data/google/serp request.
 Point a few live queries at DataBlue, diff the JSON, and flip the key once it lines up.

 What about CAPTCHAs and proxy management?